faluapp/falu-dotnet/README.md

 {
     Amount = 1000,
     Currency = "kes",
-    MpesaToCustomer = new PaymentRequestMpesaToCustomer
+    Mpesa = new TransferRequestMpesa
     {
+        Customer = new TransferRequestMpesaToCustomer
+        {
-        PhoneNumber = "+254722000000",
+            Phone = "+254722000000",
             Kind = MpesaCommandKind.BusinessPayment, // can also be SalaryPayment
+        },
     }
 };